-With the best movies on Amazon Prime Video, you'll totally forget that your local theater remains closed.
-A subscription to Amazon Prime comes with access to one of the best streaming services in the market and its enormous library of movies.
+The best movies on Amazon Prime Video will make you totally forget that your local theater remains closed or restricted.
+Why deal with social distancing in a crowd when a subscription to Amazon Prime comes with access to one of the best streaming services.

-So, not only does an annual Prime subscription give you free two-day shipping, but you also get unlimited access to both licensed and original movies.
+Not only does an annual Prime subscription give you free two-day shipping, but you also get unlimited streaming of both licensed and original movies.
 That includes classic blockbusters and newer hits.

 - The best streaming devices to get now